-Assembled calcification accretion units (CAUs) are attached to the benthos using stainless steel threaded rods.
-Five CAUs are deployed in roughly 15m depths at permanent monitoring sites established by the NOAA Fisheries, Ecosystem Sciences Division.
+Assembled CAUs are attached to the benthos using stainless steel threaded rods.
+Five CAUs are deployed at a survey site.
 Calcareous organisms, primarily crustose coralline algae and encrusting corals, recruit to these CAUs and accrete/calcify carbonate skeletons over 3 year deployments.
-Once recovered from the seafloor, the CAUs are processed to provide estimates of net calcification.
-CAUs have been deployed and replaced at existing, long-term monitoring sites during National Coral Reef Monitoring Program (NCRMP) cruises, in accordance with protocols developed by Price et al. 2012.
+Once recovered from the seafloor, the CAUs are processed by the PIFSC Ecosystem Sciences Division to provide estimates of net calcification.
+CAUs have been deployed and recovered in accordance with protocols developed by Price et al. 2012.